dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 sudo make-ssl-cert generage-default-snakeoil
 ```

+Your client needs to be configured to trust that self-signed certificate.

+For browser, you can access the page through `https`
+* Page shows warning
+* Click `Advanced`
+* Click `Proceed to xxxx (unsafe)`.
+* Then the site can be trusted temporarily for a while

 > NOTE that you shouldn't use self-signed certs in your production server.

+### Trusted Certificate

+You can get the trusted certificate from many supplier.

+e.g. The free one can get from [certbot](https://certbot.eff.org/)

+### Check the https page

 After you have configured a secure port, you can then access the server by "https://www.yoursite.com/dls/page/index.html#/".